VelislavKarastoychev/euriklis-sortlib/DOCUMENTATION.md

 Average time worst 10 conventional way: 2.41432895591259s
 ```

-18. Sort array of objects by property given number/string property.
+18. Sort array of objects by given number/string property value.

 If you have an array of objects and wish to sort it with respect to some number or string property with arbitrary depth, then you have to use the static method: